 Fixed Capacitors

-- Electrolytic Capacitors – Includes aluminum electrolytic capacitors and tantalum capacitors; used for power supply filtering.
+- Electrolytic – This includes aluminum and tantalum types, ideal for power filtering.

 Variable Capacitors